Sidor som bilder

 a

-I. The criminal cause.
-This criminal cause is two-fold: original and personal.
-1st.
-The original is Adam's transgression; by which transgression judgment came upon all men to condemnation.
-2nd.
-The personal.
-This will mean all sins against light and knowledge.
-II.
-There is the legal cause of condemna-worm will die; that the torment is not for ever tion.
-The righteous law of God is the legal and ever; but that these Scriptures ought to cause of condemnation; and from the laws, (all be understood in subservience to such Scripthe laws of God, arise more from sovereignty, tures that say, that the wicked shall be burnthan what men are pleased to call his moral ed up as chaff.
-But I fear the figurative must perfections; any deviation, therefore, from those be subservient to the plain and literal, and laws, is a sin against his authority, and not the plain and literal subservient to the is therefore, a sin against all his other perfigurative: everlasting punishment-tormentfections; and this is the reason that he that ed for ever and ever-the fire not quenched, offendeth in one point is guilty of the whole." and the worm dying not, are terms, which, I Because all laws arise from his authority, and fear, must have their full absolute force and they are holy, chiefly because of this.
-For meaning.
-And, beside, those who contend for what a number of things have the people of limited duration of punishment, or a second God done that were holy, simply because they death, or annihilation by a fiery process, these were done by Divine authority.
-Take as admit that the unjust will have a future exsample the wars of the Jews with the Canaan- istence.
-Is not this admission fatal to the ites these wars, without Divine authority, whole plan of the annihilation scheme; for, would have been wholesale murder.
-But if they can exist at all in eternity, apart Divine authority precluded all fault on the from eternal life in Christ; if they can exist part of those chosen ministers of Divine at all in eternity, why not that existence be judgments.
-Many of the Psalms of David, as likely to be two thousand years as one apart from Divine authority, would be thousand years? and if two thousand years, thing but holy.
-What could be why may it not be ten thousand years? and if unhallowed than merely on human authority ten thousand years, why not for ever? and I for one man to say of the little children of greatly fear it is so-I believe it is so: another man" happy shall he be that taketh and I must leave this awful and infinite and dasheth thy little ones against the stones ? mystery with him to whom secret things But before God here existed a criminal and a belong, and while, on the one hand, I will not legal cause, and his righteous authority is speak reproachfully of those who conscienshewn in carrying out penally the law, which tiously hold to the doctrine of the final cessahe, not of necessity, but sovereignly, gave. tion of the existence of the lost, yet, on the other hand, I do not feel that I dare to deny the eternity of future punishment. happy, indeed, is that man who is delivered from this mysterious second death, this unquenchable wrath to come!
+Nor will the hell of the lost be temporary; would to God it were; gladly would I sound abroad, the doctrine of a quenchable fire; gladly would I hail the news, that the punishment is not everlasting; that their torment is not for ever and ever; that that mysterious thing, the worm, does die. what is this mystic worm? is it the conscience? or, what is it, for it dieth not?
+Some do say, the punishment is not everlasting; that the worm will die; that the torment is not for ever and ever; but that these Scriptures ought to be understood in subservience to such Scriptures that say, that the wicked shall be burned up as chaff.
+But I fear the figurative must be subservient to the plain and literal, and not the plain and literal subservient to the figurative: everlasting punishment-tormented for ever and ever-the fire not quenched, and the worm dying not, are terms, which, I fear, must have their full absolute force and meaning.
+And, beside, those who contend for limited duration of punishment, or a second death, or annihilation by a fiery process, these admit that the unjust will have a future existence.
+Is not this admission fatal to the whole plan of the annihilation scheme; for, if they can exist at all in eternity, apart from eternal life in Christ; if they can exist at all in eternity, why not that existence be as likely to be two thousand years as one thousand years? and if two thousand years, why may it not be ten thousand years? and if ten thousand years, why not for ever? and I greatly fear it is so I believe it is so: and I must leave this awful and infinite mystery with him to whom secret things belong, and while, on the one hand, I will not speak reproachfully of those who conscientiously hold to the doctrine of the final cessation of the existence of the lost, yet, on the other hand, I do not feel that I dare to deny the eternity of future punishment.
+Thrice happy, indeed, is that man who is delivered from this mysterious second death, this unquenchable wrath to come!

 ber our days, that we may apply our hearts |